Banks announce billions in share buybacks after Fed approval

 Immediately after the Fed’s announcement, the major banks started unveiling their plans.

 JPMorgan, the nation’s largest bank by assets, said it plans to buy back $29.4 billion in shares this cycle.
 It would also increase its dividend 12.5% to 90 cents a share.
+In total, JPMorgan would return roughly $40 billion to shareholders through dividends and stock repurchases over the next year.

 Wells Fargo announced plans to buy back $23.1 billion in stock the next year and increase its dividend 13.3% to 51 cents a share.
 The bank remains under investigation by state and federal authorities for abusive banking practices.